membrq/bankist/README.md

-# bankist
+# Bankist

+Bank account UI built with HTML, CSS, and JS.

+### Credit

-Created with CodeSandbox
+Created with CodeSandbox.
+Concept is courtesy of Jonas Schmedtmann.